hashan99/Instagram-Clone-MERN/README.md

-# Instagram_Clone_MERN
+# SpreadIn_MERN_App
-Instagram clone app using MERN stack
+SpreadIn is a Web-App developed by using MERN Stack. influenced from instagram.

 <!-- Comments-->